RabbitJahir/RabbitJahir.github.io/README.md

 <li>Each computer gets equal Importance.</li>
 <li>Less amount of wiring is needed, so
     cost is lower. </li>
-<li>Easter to troubleshoot because each
+<li>Easier to troubleshoot because each
     device incorporates a repeater.</li>
 <li>By increasing the number of
     computers one cannot influence it's